 But like “Dark Souls,” the constant death and challenging gameplay is part of what makes “Verdun” a lot of fun to play.
 You can create and join squads with your buddies and make your way through the trenches and “over the top.”

 Each squad has four positions.
 The corporal can rally his men forward and call in artillery, mortar, or gas attacks.
 The rifleman is a standard infantryman who charges forward into the breach.
 Machine gunners can cut down waves of attackers or clear enemy trenches.
 Finally, grenadiers blow the enemy away with explosives.

 The squads change a little depending on what nationality the group leader chooses.
 The American Expeditionary Force is represented by two squad options: the U.S. Marine Corps or the 82nd Infantry Division that later earned fame as the 82nd Airborne Division in World War II.

 Squads from each nationality have different standard weapons with unique qualities as well.
-For example, you can't reload e German rifle until you've discharged every round.
-And some weapons require that you manually open the bolt before reloading, just like they're real-world counterparts.
+For example, you can’t reload e German rifle until you’ve discharged every round.
+And some weapons require that you manually open the bolt before reloading, just like their real-world counterparts.